foarsitter/decide-exchange-model/README.md

 https://anaconda.org/conda-forge
 ```

-The 'decide-exchange-model' is now avaiable for installation on your Home screen of the Anaconda Navigator.
+The 'decide-exchange-model' is now available for installation on your Home screen of the Anaconda Navigator.

 ## PyPi
 There is also an package available on pypi.org: https://pypi.org/project/decide-exchange-model/